We chat with Philip Sidney, 2nd Viscount De L’Isle MBE about growing up in Penshurst Place and the challenges of running the estate today.

 It took six months in the post-war era to get glass to re-glaze the house and the ancient drains had fractured, pouring water into the lawn.
 I was born in April 1945 so I was very young but I remember we all lived – I had two (later four) sisters – in very few rooms because the house was in turmoil.
 But my mother and father did a fantastic job of repairs, putting in plumbing and bathrooms and so on.

-Growing up, knowing that you would inherit Penshurst Place – obviously that’s an honour, but did it seem like an unavoidable, rather heavy burden of responsibility too?
+Growing up, knowing that you would inherit Penshurst Place – obviously, that’s an honour, but did it seem like an unavoidable, rather heavy burden of responsibility too?

 I was very lucky in that my father encouraged me to join the Army first, which is what I wanted to do.
 So I got to the stage of Major in my Army career before my father tapped me metaphorically on the shoulder and said: “I’m not getting any younger” – and I came back [in 1979].
-Then I learnt how to run the estate by doing it, in the same way that my son, who is on the board of management, is learning it.
+Then I learned how to run the estate by doing it, in the same way, that my son, who is on the board of management, is learning it.
 You absorb it and we have fantastic staff here – about 30 on the whole estate.
 We like to think we have as few people as possible, all of whom work jolly hard.

 Penshurst Place opened to the public in 1946 to help pay for restoration and maintenance, and last year you had 73,000 visitors – do you mind the intrusion, the commercial aspect?

 If we didn’t open the house to the public, we wouldn’t have the house!
 But Penshurst is very much our family home, which is visited, and not an attraction in which we live.
 Fortunately, people are very interested in its history.
 There are some things we would not do, lions in the park, that sort of thing.
-We get around 2,000 visitors to our annual Armada Week [featuring historical re-enactors], and we allow weddings here and for Penshurst to be used as a film location –The Other Boleyn Girl, Wolf Hall and The Hollow Crown, and the creaking floorboard sound effects for Hogwarts in the Harry Potter films came from our Long Gallery!
+We get around 2,000 visitors to our annual Armada Week [featuring historical re-enactors], and we allow weddings here and for Penshurst to be used as a film location –The Other Boleyn Girl, Wolf Hall, and The Hollow Crown, and the creaking floorboard sound effects for Hogwarts in the Harry Potter films came from our Long Gallery!

 We began by chatting about your awareness of being part of Penshurst’s ongoing history – what will be your legacy here?